 Receiving a bonus from your employer as reward for a job well done is a welcome event, but not so for the taxes you’ll probably end up having to pay on it.
 Rest assured the IRS expects its cut, and depending on where you live, bonuses can also be taxed on a state level as well.
 For tax purposes, your bonus is generally considered supplemental wages, which are subject to different withholdings than your regular income.
 If you reside in the state of Illinois, you are responsible for paying federal taxes on your bonus, in addition to Illinois state supplemental income tax withholdings.
+Mastering the fine details of bonus tax rate Illinois guidelines can help ensure that you thoroughly prepare your financial logistics for your next tax return.

 The IRS defines supplemental wages as “payments to an employee that aren't regular wages.”
 Simply put, bonuses, overtime, payment for sick leave and commissions – among other things – are considered supplemental wages.
 There are two ways these supplemental wages are taxed, depending upon whether you receive these wages as part of your regular paycheck, or if you receive them as a separate payment.
 However, if your bonus and other supplemental wages exceed $1 million, then you are automatically taxed at the highest tax rate for any amount above this threshold, which at time of publication is 39.6 percent.